ysoheilifar/Mikrotik-Multiprocessing-Automation/README.md

-# Mikrotik Multithreading Automation with Python
+# Mikrotik Multiprocessing Automation with Python
-Multithreading enables CPUs to run different parts(threads) of a process concurrently.
+Multiprocessing enables CPUs to run different parts(process) of a process concurrently.
 1. You must first enable ssh on your mikrotik router and access them over the network
 2. Install prerequisites
 ```python